Paul Blake (theatre): Early career

-For ACT in San Francisco he wrote an adaptation of Mae West’s Diamond ‘Lil, which won 7 awards including Best Play Production from the San Francisco Theatre Critics.
+For ACT in San Francisco he wrote an adaptation of Mae West's Diamond ‘Lil, which won 7 awards including Best Play Production from the San Francisco Theatre Critics.

 The MUNY

 In 1990, Blake was invited to take over the famous but struggling St. Louis MUNY as its executive producer.
 Blake turned around the landmark theatre, which was then in its eighth decade of operations.
-For the next 22 years under Blake’s leadership, the theatre enjoyed what the St. Louis Post-Dispatch called the MUNY’s “2nd Golden Age.”
-Among the productions that played the MUNY during Blake’s tenure were Bye, Bye Birdie starring Tommy Tune and Ann Reinking, George M starring Joel Grey, The Wizard Of Oz and Rodgers and Hammerstein’s Cinderella with Phyllis Diller, South Pacific and My Fair Lady starring Howard Keel, No No Nanette starring Van Johnson and Marge Champion, Annie starring Rue McClanahan, and an original revue that starred the Radio City Rockettes.
-Among the actors who made their professional debuts at the MUNY during Blake’s tenure were Ashley Brown, Telly Leung, Susan Eagan, Betsey Wolfe, Shoshana Bean, Colin Donnell, John Riddle, Ben Crawford, Daniel Reichard and Tony Award winner Stephanie J. Block.
+For the next 22 years under Blake’s leadership, the theatre enjoyed what the St. Louis Post-Dispatch called the MUNY’s "2nd Golden Age".
+Among the productions that played the MUNY during Blake’s tenure were Bye, Bye Birdie starring Tommy Tune and Ann Reinking, George M! starring Joel Grey, The Wizard of Oz and Cinderella with Phyllis Diller, South Pacific and My Fair Lady starring Howard Keel, No No Nanette! starring Van Johnson and Marge Champion, Annie starring Rue McClanahan, and an original revue that starred the Radio City Rockettes.

-During his 22 seasons at the MUNY Blake started writing shows.
-It was during this period that he wrote the books for Sleeping Beauty with songs by Jerome Kern, White Christmas with songs by Irving Berlin and Roman Holiday with songs by Cole Porter.
+During his 22 seasons at the MUNY, Blake wrote the books for a version of Sleeping Beauty with songs by Jerome Kern, White Christmas with songs by Irving Berlin and Roman Holiday with songs by Cole Porter.

 Beautiful: The Carole King Musical

 In 2010, the President of EMI Music Publishing, Roger Faxon, asked Blake to create a show out of the Carole King song catalogue.
 Blake assembled a creative team that included book writer Douglas McGrath, director Marc Bruni, and choreographer Josh Prince to create what would become Beautiful: The Carole King Musical.
 Beautiful premiered at the Curran Theatre in San Francisco in October 2013, and moved to Broadway where it opened at the Stephen Sondheim Theatre in January 2014.
 It was a massive success on Broadway, garnering seven Tony Award nominations including Best Musical and winning in two categories (Best Lead Actress in a Musical (Jessie Mueller) and Best Sound Design of a Musical (Brian Ronan).
 At the time of its final performance (October 27, 2019) it was the 27th longest-running show in the history of Broadway.
-Beautifuls success on Broadway has spurred a range of additional productions, including in London’s West End, two U.S. Tours, a U.K. Tour and an Australian Tour.
+Beautifuls success on Broadway has spurred a range of additional productions, including in London's West End, two U.S. Tours, a U.K. Tour and an Australian Tour.
 A film version is also in the works.